veerendrababum/Credit_Card_Fraud_Detection/README.md

 <img src="https://github.com/veerendrababum/Credit_Card_Fraud_Detection/blob/master/images/heatmap_correlation.PNG" width="700" height = "600">

 From the heat map we have observed that all diagonal elements shown strong collinearity since it shows the collinearity between the same variables.
-We also noticed that there is correlation between Time and V3, Amount and V2,Amount and V5, Amount and V7, Amount and V20.
+We also noticed that there is correlation between Time and V3, Amount and V2, Amount and V5, Amount and V7, Amount and V20.
 Lets find out the exact correlation coefficient to make sure whether we can consider these correlations or not

 <img src="https://github.com/veerendrababum/Credit_Card_Fraud_Detection/blob/master/images/correlation_values.PNG" width="300" height = "425">